byuitechops/edit-files-extension/designDocuments/functionOverview.md

 Parameters | Details
 --|---
-window | Reference to the edit window just opened, so we can resize it
+window: Object | Reference to the edit window just opened, so we can resize it

 Returns nothing; resizes edit window.